Bioconductor/bioc_git_transition/doc/scenario-3-pull-from-gitbioc-push-github.md

 To pull updates to the current `RELEASE_X_Y` branch, replace `master` with `RELEASE_X_Y` in the lines above.

-See [Scenario 9][] to sync your local repository with changes to both the _Bioconductor_ and Github repositories.
+See [Scenario 9][] to sync your local repository with changes to both the _Bioconductor_ and GitHub repositories.

 [Scenario 5]: scenario-5-resolve-conflicts.md
 [Scenario 9]: scenario-9-sync-existing-github-gitbioc.md